Dementia and sexual relationships

 This might be with their partner or they might form new sexual relationships with other residents.

-This can be difficult for a family to accept, especially if the relationship is not with the person’s recognised partner.
+This can be hard for a family to accept, especially if the relationship is not with the person’s recognised partner.

-If you have a relative with dementia living in a care home and you’re worried about any of this, speak to the manager.
+If you have a relative with dementia living in a care home and you have any concerns, speak to the manager.

 All care homes should have a policy on sexual relationships which: